athack-ctf/chall2025-dora/README.md

-Dora The Explorer: Quest for the Quantum Treasure
+# Chall - Dora The Explorer: Quest for the Quantum Treasure

 > The challenge is a storytelling-based staganography puzzle.
 It introduces participants to various staganographic techniques in a narrative that follows an AI version of Dora as she searches for the coordinates of a lost civilization.